Heart Disease (Coronary Artery Disease) (cont.)

 Physical examination may not necessarily help make the diagnosis of heart disease, but it can help decide whether other underlying medical problems may be the cause of the patient's symptoms.

-After the history and physical examination are complete, your health care professional will request more testing if heart disease is considered a potential diagnosis.
+After the history and physical examination are complete, the health care professional may require more testing if heart disease is considered a potential diagnosis.
 There are different ways to evaluate the heart anatomy and function; the type and timing of a test needs to be individualized to each patient and their situation.

 Most often, the health care professional, perhaps in consultation with a cardiologist, will order the least invasive test possible to determine whether coronary artery disease is present.
 Although heart catheterization is the gold standard to define the anatomy of the heart and to confirm heart disease diagnosis (either with partial or complete blockage or no blockage), this is an invasive test and not necessarily indicated for many patients.